-Regarding the Netflix anime, The Seven Deadly Sins Season 2 release date has already been confirmed in the past to be for 2016, but it is possible the English dub release date will not be until 2017.
-Known as Nanatsu no Taizai in Japan, the anime producers have already produced The Seven Deadly Sins OVA video in 2015, but unfortunately, it is only available as unofficial Englub subs at this time.
+Regarding the Netflix anime, The Seven Deadly Sins Season 2 release date has already been confirmed for the spring of 2017, but it is possible the English dub release date will not be until 2018.
+Known as Nanatsu no Taizai in Japan, the anime producers have already produced The Seven Deadly Sins OVA video in 2015, but unfortunately, it is only available as unofficial English subs at this time.
 The manga publisher Kodansha Comics has released multiple English issues, but it’s actually the release schedule of the Japanese manga which makes some wonder if the plot of the The Seven Deadly Sins manga and the anime will diverge, like many other anime series in the past.

 So far, all we officially know about the The Seven Deadly Sins Season 2 release date is based upon a short commercial video which aired during the final episode of Arslan Senki, or The Heroic Legend of Arslan.
 The Japanese text only tells fans that the “production is green-lit” for 2016, but since the Japanese first season finished airing in March of 2015, and the Netflix Original did not release until November of 2015, it is probably safe to presume that North American audiences will need to wait until 2017 (or English speakers can watch the Japanese version with English subs as it releases on Crunchyroll).